 “Verifier Review” means all reviews and services specified in section 95501 that a verifier conducts, except the material misstatement assessment under section 95501(b)(9) through (11).
 If some data sources are selected for data checks based on the sampling plan, the verifier will check for conformance with the requirements of this subarticle.

+“Wastewater Sludge” is a residual, semi-solid byproduct generated from wastewater treatment processes that can serve as a feedstock for biogas production.

 “Yard Truck” An off-road mobile utility vehicle used to carry cargo containers with or without chassis; also known as utility tractor rig (UTR), yard tractor, yard goat, yard hostler, yard hustler, or prime mover.
 For the purpose of LCFS crediting an electric yard truck is considered a heavy-duty truck.

 “Yellow Grease” means a commodity produced from a mixture of: (A) used cooking oil, and (B) rendered animal fats that were not used for cooking.
 This mixture often is combined from multiple points of origin.
 Yellow grease must be characterized as “animal fat” if evidence is not provided to the verifier or CARB to confirm the quantity that is animal fat and the quantity that is used cooking oil.